 Evaluation criteria for Game Design and Production major

-The major in Game Design and Production is organized in the two schools of Aalto University: the School of Science and the School of Arts, Design and Architecture.
+The major in Game Design and Production is organized in two schools of Aalto University: the School of Science and the School of Arts, Design and Architecture.
 A group of students representing a variety of skills, backgrounds and talents are chosen every spring.
 Depending on the school attended, the student graduates with either M.Sc.
 (Technology) or M.A.
 (Art and Design).
 Correspondingly, if you have background in technology/engineering, you should apply to the programme through the School of Science (current page), and if your background is in art/design, you should apply to the major through the School of Arts, Design and Architecture.

 The evaluation of applications is conducted in two phases.

-Evaluation of the applicant’s paper application based on the above criteria.
+Evaluation of the applicant’s application based on the above criteria.
 Special attention will be paid to the major-specific required and additional background knowledge.

 During the evaluation, we value especially prior involvement in game production, e.g., participation in game jams and the creation of interactive software and technology, e.g., computer graphics.
 This experience is best demonstrated as videos to which links can be provided as part of the application documents.